 Everest Three High Passes Trekking is a moderate trek in the heavenly Khumbu Region.
 The tour can be a hard one for some and easy for others.
 We mean to say it depends on your trekking experience and physical endurance level.

-In general, the critical difficulties of Everest Three High Passes Trek are its distance, duration, elevation, trail nature, and weather.
+In general, the critical difficulties of the Everest Three High Passes Trek are its distance, duration, elevation, trail nature, and weather.
 First, let's start with length.
 The trek is about 166km long through the Khumbu Region.
 Such a distance is not a joke.
 It will surely test you.

 Moreover, the elevation of the trek is sky-touching.
 You will reach the highest height of the tour at Kala Patthar(5,550m).
 And you will hike above 5000m+ several times.
 Trekking and crossing those elevation numbers several times takes so much calm, perseverance, acclimatization, and hard work.
 So the altitude gains of the trek will test you a little bit.
+Follow our golden tips for high altitude sickness too.

 So these are the significant challenges of the trek.
 But like there is a saying, difficult roads often lead to a beautiful destination.
 The Three Passes Trek will lead you to many beautiful destinations.
 You will not regret taking those adversities on.